-Appendix A contains a copy of Outfall Reconnaissance Inventory (ORI) form which is used to record the observations and analytical results of the DWS procedures.
+Appendix A contains a copy of an ORI form which is used to record the observations and analytical results of the DWS procedures.
+Please see Section 2 of this Plan for additional information about completing the ORI Form.

 3.3.1 Field Observations and Measurements